opensensorhub/osh-docs/docs/dev/dev-guide.md

 Since OSH consists of many modules, each of which will become a separate Eclipse project, we recommend that you group projects into Working Sets (for example, one working set per repo)

+##### Eclipse Tips

+###### Update Gradle Settings

+    Everytime a change is made to the Gradle build scripts, the Eclipse project settings must be updated with the    following steps:

+    * Click one of the OSH module project
+    * Select "Gradle > Refresh Gradle Project..." from the context menu

 ### Contributing